The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Fitting a Cosmic Shoreline

 This likelihood $P(\mathbf{A} | \boldsymbol{\theta})$ and a prior $P(\boldsymbol{\theta})$ together determine the posterior probability $P(\boldsymbol{\theta} | \mathbf{A}) = P(\mathbf{A} | \boldsymbol{\theta}) P(\boldsymbol{\theta})$.
 For $f_{\sf 0}$, we adopt an uninformative uniform prior on $\log_{10} (f_{\sf 0}/f_\earth)$.
 For $p$, and $q$, we adopt the uninformative prior $P(\boldsymbol{\theta}) \propto (1+p^2)^{-3/2}\cdot (1+q^2)^{-3/2}$, which avoids the infinitely growing prior space toward high slope values and effectively represents a uniform prior on the rotation angle of the slopes in log space \citep[see][]{vanderplasFrequentismBayesianismPythondriven2014a}.
 For $w$, we adopt a uniform prior of $-6 > \ln w > 2$, spanning $0.0024~\mathrm{dex} < w < 7.4~\mathrm{dex}$, or from a 0.57\% change in $f$ at the narrowest to a factor of $2.5\times10^7$ change in $f$ at the widest; practically we find that allowing narrower widths than this can reveal sharp discontinuities that become difficult to sample.

 To account for measurement uncertainties on the predictors, the expression for $p_{\sf i}$ in Equation \ref{e:p_i} should be marginalized over the distribution of true (unknown) values for each planet's $\mathbf{x}_{\sf i}$.
 While this marginalization can sometimes be done analytically (as in the mass-radius fit in \S\ref{f:mass-radius}), we were unable to find a simple analytic expression and instead relied on the {\em remarkable} efficiency of \texttt{numpyro}'s NUTS sampler to do this marginalization numerically.
-We introduced three parameters for {\em each} datapoint (1,007 planets for {\bf any}, 550 planets for {\bf warm CO$_2$}) to represent the true values of $\mathbf{x}_{\sf i}$ with normal priors centered on the measured values and the uncertainties as their widths, and we sampled these alongside the 4 parameters $\boldsymbol{\theta}$.
+We introduced three parameters for {\em each} datapoint (up to 1,074 planets or 3,222 parameters) to represent the true values of $\mathbf{x}_{\sf i}$, with normal priors centered on the measured values and the uncertainties as their widths, and we sampled these alongside the 4 parameters $\boldsymbol{\theta}$ we actually care about.

-We used \texttt{numpyro} with NUTS to sample from this posterior, running 4 chains with 5,000 warm-up steps and 50,000 samples each, always achieving a Gelman-Rubin statistic of 1.0 across the chains and usually achieving an effective sample size always (and sometimes much) larger than 1,000 (\href{https://github.com/zkbt/shoreline/blob/main/notebooks/fit-one-shoreline.ipynb}{\texttt{</>}}).
+We used \texttt{numpyro} with NUTS to sample from this posterior, running 4 chains with 5,000 warm-up steps and 50,000 samples each, always achieving a Gelman-Rubin statistic of 1.0 across the chains and usually achieving an effective sample size always (and sometimes much) larger than 1,000 (\href{https://github.com/zkbt/shoreline/blob/main/notebooks/3-fit-one-shoreline.ipynb}{\texttt{</>}}).
 Even with the thousands of hyperparameters we use to marginalize over measurement uncertainties, this sampling takes only a few minutes on a modern MacBook Pro.
-We repeat these fits, with and without uncertainties, across various subsamples of the data (\href{https://github.com/zkbt/shoreline/blob/main/notebooks/fit-many-shorelines.ipynb}{\texttt{</>}}).
+We repeat these fits, with and without uncertainties, across various subsamples of the data (\href{https://github.com/zkbt/shoreline/blob/main/notebooks/4-fit-many-shorelines.ipynb}{\texttt{</>}}).